 - High pay in the financial sector

-- The gender pay gap in the banking sector
+- The gender and ethnic minority pay gap in the banking sector

 - Banks’ historical links to the slave trade